How to Safely Load MSFS Updates

 Collect Updates Via MSFS

-Since you have already been to the store for updates, you are in a good position for MSFS to carry on with its local installation.
+Since you have already been to the Windows Store for updates to supporting apps, you are in a good position for MSFS to start building on its local installation.
+Run MSFS and collect the primary updates as directed during the loading process.

 Install MSFS Market’s World Updates